BERT-like Pre-training for Symbolic Piano Music Classification Tasks

 \section{Baseline Model}

-For the note-level classification tasks, we use as our baseline an RNN model that consists of three bi-directional long short-term memory (Bi-LSTM) layers, each with 256 neurons, and a feed-forward, dense layer for classification, as such a network has led to state-of-the-art result in many audio-domain music understanding tasks (e.g., beat tracking \cite{madmom,chiu21spl} and multi-pitch estimation \cite{hawthorne2018onsets}).
+For the note-level classification tasks, we use an RNN model as our baseline that consists of three bi-directional long short-term memory (Bi-LSTM) layers, each with 256 neurons and a feed-forward layer for classification, since such a network has led to state-of-the-art result in many audio-domain music classification tasks, like beat tracking \parencite{madmom,chiu21spl} and pitch estimation \parencite{hawthorne2018onsets}.
 All of our downstream tasks can be viewed as a multi-class classification problem.
-Given a REMI sequence, a Bi-LSTM model makes a prediction for each \texttt{Pitch} token, ignoring all the other types of tokens (i.e., \texttt{Bar}, \texttt{Sub-beat}, \texttt{Duration} and \texttt{Pad}).
+Given a REMI sequence, a Bi-LSTM model makes a prediction for each \texttt{Pitch} token, ignoring all the other types of tokens (i.e., \texttt{Bar}, \texttt{Sub-bar}, \texttt{Duration} and \texttt{Pad}).
 For CP, the Bi-LSTM model simply makes a prediction for each super token, again ignoring the zero-padded ones.

-For the sequence-level tasks, which requires only a prediction for an entire sequence, we follow \cite{emopia} and choose as our baseline the Bi-LSTM-Attn model from Lin \emph{et al.} \cite{lin2017structured}, which was originally proposed for sentiment classification in NLP.
+For the sequence-level tasks, which require only a prediction for an entire sequence, we follow \textcite{emopia} and choose the Bi-LSTM-Attn model from \textcite{lin2017structured} as our baseline, which was originally proposed for sentiment classification in NLP.
 The model combines LSTM with a self-attention module for temporal aggregation.
-Specifically, it uses a Bi-LSTM layer\footnote{We have tried to use a three-layer Bi-LSTM instead, to be consistent with the baseline for the note-level tasks, but found the result degraded.} to convert the input sequence of tokens into a sequence of embeddings (which can be considered as feature representations of the tokens), and then fuses these embeddings into one sequence-level embedding according to the weights assigned by the attention module to each token-level embedding.
+Specifically, it uses a Bi-LSTM layer to convert the input sequence of tokens into a sequence of embedding, which can be considered as feature representations of the tokens and then fuses these embeddings into one sequence-level embedding according to the weights assigned by the attention module to each token-level embedding.